joaopedro08-dev/films-backend/README.md

 ## 🔒 Security Configuration

-To ensure a stable connection between Render and MongoDB Atlas, the project implements: tlsCAFile via certifi to handle SSL certificate verification. tlsAllowInvalidCertificates for environment compatibility.
+To ensure a stable connection between **Render** and **MongoDB Atlas**, the project implements:

+* tlsCAFile via certifi to handle SSL certificate verification.
+* tlsAllowInvalidCertificates for environment compatibility.
-CORS Middleware configured for Vercel (Frontend) integration.
+* CORS Middleware configured for Vercel (Frontend) integration.